kankaniakshat185/low-latency-matching-engine/README.md

 | **Heavy Cancels** | ~8.73 M actions/sec | 125 ns | 541 ns |
 | **Worst-Case** | ~15.73 M actions/sec | 42 ns | 209 ns |

-Worst-Case beating Random Prices by more than 2x here is the whole reason Phase 4 exists — it's a strong hint that `std::map`'s tree traversal is costing more than it looks like on paper, and Phase 4 below is what actually went and checked.
+Worst-Case beating Random Prices here is the whole reason the comparative study below exists — it's a strong hint that `std::map`'s tree traversal is costing more than it looks like on paper, and the comparative study is what actually went and checked.

 ## The Comparative Study